chrisman-io/KubeADM-and-Calico-EE-Cluster/README.md

 ## Exposing the UI interface ##

 There are several options how to access the UI.
 This guide exposes the tigera-manager service as a NodePort on port 32000 which allows a user to target any of the of the Worker Node IP address on port 32000 to access the UI.
-As the default installation deploys the service with a cluster IP the Service needs to be deleted and recreated
+As the default installation deploys the service with a cluster IP the Service needs to be deleted and recreate.
+Run the script on the master node:

 ```
 bash ui-nodeport.sh